 Sundance Trail/ Sundance Canyon

 This trailhead is found behind the Cave and Basin site.
 It is 3.7 km one way and is approximately a 3-hour round trip.
-We love this trail as it is beautiful throughout the entire hike and you can turn around at any time and still feel satisfied with your adventure.
+We love this trail as it is beautiful throughout the hike, and you can turn around at any time and still feel satisfied with your adventure.
 Be sure to pack your bear spray and stay aware of your surroundings.

 Banff Gondola